SimbaBuilds/Reggie_Frontend/instructions.md

     d.
 Pricing: Option 1 -- Digitize for $100.
 Option 2 -- $50/mo. for Reggie assistant, digitization included.
     e.
 Login and sign up options

-2. About page: "This digitization process was designed by Cameron Higtower, a former registrar with a software engineering background.
-Reggie is simply a public version of the AI tools and processes that he used on the job.
+2. About page: "This digitization process was designed by Cameron Higtower, a former school Registrar and IT professional with a software engineering background.
+This digitization process and "Reggie" assistant is simply a public version of the AI tools and processes that Cameron used on the job.
     a.
 Contact at bottom
     b.
 Link to demo page